-It meant we could comfortably do day trips to places like Arezzo.
+It meant we could comfortably do a day trip to Arezzo.
 And a full day wine tour to Montepulciano, Montalcino, and Pienza.
 And we still got time to explore Cortona, to visit the Monastery one afternoon and not be rushed, to paint every day (it was after all a painting trip).

 It also gave us time to get to know people.
-By the end of our stay, we were being greeted like old friends.
+By the end of our stay, local shopkeepers were greeting us like old friends.
 We were invited to an Art Exhibition opening.
-We were warmly greeted by Enzo our taxi driver each time he arrived to take us somewhere and Luana and the ladies at the reception at the Villa Marsili became like friends.
+We were warmly greeted by Enzo our taxi driver each time he arrived to take us somewhere and Luana, and the ladies at the reception at the Villa Marsili became like friends.

 Time is a luxury, but I think it is one you should take when it comes to travel.
 To have the mindset to slow things down, instead of ticking items off a list.

 On that first trip I don’t remember much about the places we visited, what I do remember is longing to stay.
 To scrape the surface of what I had glimpsed.
 To have another conversation, taste another meal.

 Road Trips and being flexible with your time can be Slow Travel’s best friends.
 Take a list of what you might like to see but be flexible.
 Don’t travel in peak season, so you have more options for accommodation.

 With the freedom of a car, the concept is simple.
 If you love a place, stay.
 If not, move on.
 Some places will take longer for you to explore, others not so much, depending on your interests.

 I am currently planning a Road Trip through Scotland with my partner Dan.
 It will be our first road trip overseas, and I am excited about where our travels will take us.